TenjinInc/procrastinator/README.md

    # declare the task attributes you care about by calling task_attr.
    # You can use any of these symbols:
-   #             :data, :logger, :context, :scheduler
+   #             :data, :logger, :container, :scheduler
    task_attr :data, :logger

    def run